 Clearing your goods in Thailand is not an easy duty.
 Our great relationship with the Thai customs makes us the ideal partner to handle your goods in Thailand.
 France customs process is very simple and clear for an import of personal belongings.
 Your goods can be easily exempted of tax by following these simple steps.

-Without regarding if you are a French citizen or not, your goods will be exempted of taxes when entering in France.
+Without regarding if you are a French citizen or not, your goods will be exempted from taxes when entering in France.
 The difference resides in the fact that you will have different documents to provide to customs.

 If you’re not a French citizen, here is the further documents you need to provide to customs: